sagemath/sagewiki_to_gh-2022-10-10/magma.md

 === Misc poly functions ===

-The QMatrix of a degree d polynomial f over F_q is the matrix of the q'th power Frobenius map on the d-dimensional F_q-algebra F_q[x]/(f):
+The QMatrix of a degree d polynomial f over F_q is the matrix of the qth power Frobenius map on the d-dimensional F_q-algebra F_q[x]/(f):
 {{{
 QMatrix(f) : RngUPolElt -> AlgMatElt
-    Given a univariate polynomial f of degree d over a finite field F this function returns the Berlekamp Q-matrix associated with f, which is an element of the degree d matrix algebra over F.
+    Given a univariate polynomial f of degree d over a finite field F, this function returns the Berlekamp Q-matrix associated with f, which is an element of the degree d matrix algebra over F.
 }}}